pride-land/backend-pride-land/README.md

 ### Setting up Development

 Here's a quick guide and run down on how to setup environment and start developing the project.
+Make sure to add a .env file that has DB_USER and DB_PASS

 #### Initial Setup: